-All the operators that are our responsibility must have their details included in one of our registers.
+All the operators that are our responsibility must have their details included in one of our registers or in the licence list.
 We keep separate registers of, for example, licensed pawnbrokers.
 As long as an operator’s details are included in one of our registers, there is no need to register specifically for anti-money laundering purposes.
 Operators that do not need to register separately include pawnbrokers, debt collection agencies, consumer credit providers, estate agents and letting agents.
 Everyone else we supervise must register in the Anti-Money Laundering Register.

 See our list of operators that fall within the enforcement authority of Regional State Administrative Agencies.